Steinhaus chessboard theorem

 The Steinhaus Chessboard Theorem states that a rook's path from top to bottom of a chessboard will block any king's path from left to right, and a king's path from left to right will block any rook's path from top to bottom.

-The Steinhaus chessboard theorem is the following theorem, due to Hugo Steinhaus:Consider a chessboard on which some cells contain landmines.
+In combinatorial topology, the Steinhaus chessboard theorem is the following theorem, due to Hugo Steinhaus:Consider a chessboard on which some cells contain landmines.
 Then, either the king can cross the board from left to right without meeting a mined square, or the rook can cross the board from top to bottom moving only on mined squares.

 Two-dimensional variants

 David Gale proved a variant of the theorem in which the tiles on the chessboard are hexagons, as in the game of Hex.
 In this variant, there is no difference between king moves and rook moves.

 Kulpa, Socha and Turzanski prove a generalized variant of the chessboard theorem, in which the board can be partitioned into arbitrary polygons, rather than just squares.
 They also give an algorithm for finding either a king route or a rook route.